Batched Self-Consistency Improves LLM Relevance Assessment and Ranking: Related Work

 \subsection{Text Relevance Assessment and Ranking}

 Given a query $q$, both non-generative and generative approaches are widely used to rank or score candidate text spans in some collection $\{p_1,\cdots,p_D\}$ based on relevance to $q$.
 Non-neural, sparse methods such as TF-IDF \cite{salton1975vector} and its probabilistic variant BM25 \cite{robertson2009probabilistic} rely on syntactic token matches, limiting their ability to capture semantic similarity.
 Encoder-only LLM methods broadly include bi-encoders \cite{izacard2021unsupervised, gao2021condenser} which score using a similarity function (e.g. cosine similarity) between separately embedded queries and passages, and cross-encoders \cite{nogueira2019passage, zhuang2023rankt5} which jointly embed queries and passages to predict a relevance score.
-While these foundational methods are critical for retrieving initial candidate lists from large corpora, none of them are able to benefit from self-consistency since they do not use stochastic decoding or prompting.
+While these foundational methods are critical for retrieving initial candidate lists from large corpora, none of them are able to benefit from self-consistency since they do not use prompting or stochastic decoding.

 Generative LLM-based methods typically consist of PW, pairwise, and LW strategies.
-Standard one-by-one PW and LW techniques (with and without self consistency) are baselines discussed further in sections \ref{sec:obo_pw} and \ref{sec:lw}, respectively.
+Standard one-by-one PW and LW techniques are baselines discussed further in sections \ref{sec:obo_pw} and \ref{sec:lw}, respectively.
 Pairwise rankers \cite{qin2024large,liu2024lost} ask an LLM which passage out of a pair $(p_i,p_j)$ is more relevant, but need a quadratic number of LLM calls relative to the number of candidates.
-There are also bubble-sort sliding-window based LW LLM rankers \cite{ma2023zero,sun2023chatgpt} requiring \textit{sequential} LLM calls, but we instead focus on fully parallelizable methods.
+There are also bubble-sort sliding-window LW LLM rankers \cite{ma2023zero,sun2023chatgpt, pradeep2023rankvicuna, pradeep2023rankzephyr} which achieve beneficial test-time scaling effects by using multiple sequential LLM calls to iteratively rank overlapping intervals of the initial list.
+We leave an exploration of sequential test-time scaling for batched PW methods for future work, focusing instead on fully parallelizable self-consistency ensembles.